 Households account for approximately 30% of all electricity consumption.
-Any measures aimed at reducing energy consumption of residential dwellings will have a huge impact on electricity demand and affordability.
+Any measures aimed at reducing the energy consumption of residential dwellings will have a huge impact on electricity demand and affordability.

 The Aussie 6 star rating system (or NatHERS) is a national standard introduced to address energy consumption of all new dwellings including commercial buildings.
 This has been an important first step towards reducing energy wastage due to traditionally inefficient design and construction habits.